amuhak/Macro/Unit 6/Foreign Exchange Market.md

 ## Change in Tastes
 If Europeans want American goods.
 The demand for dollars increases (Dollar Appreciates)/ The Supply of Euros also increases (Euro Depreciates).
 ## Relative Income Change
-If Americans make more money, the
+If Americans make more money, the supply for the dollar increases (Dollar Depreciates).
+The demand for the Euro increases (Euro Appreciates).
+## Relative Price Changes
+If Americans face inflation, Americans will want more European goods.
+The supply for the dollar increases (Dollar Depreciates).
+The demand for the Euro increases (Euro Appreciates).